A multi-agency effort to make the state's permitting process more efficient, timely and certain.

 Also in 2013, DEC and DNR organized a working group to review ways to improve air quality permitting for temporary oil and gas drill rigs.

 In 2012, the Alaska Legislature passed HB 361, which enables DNR to process certain leases, material sales and other authorizations on a more timely, cost-effective basis.
-With funding support from the Legislature in 2011 and 2012, DNR took major steps to eliminate its backlog of land and water-use permit applications.

 Areas for public input

 Large Projects: The state has developed a process for coordinating the permitting of large projects, especially mines, and we believe this process works well.
 How can it be improved?